codingxperience/heart-disease/README.md

 This project leverages machine learning models to predict the likelihood of heart disease based on patient data.
 It uses models such as Random Forest, XGBoost, and a Stacking model (Random Forest + XGBoost) to build a highly accurate classifier.
 Feature selection and hyperparameter tuning are also applied for optimization.

 ## Project Files
-- `main_code.ipynb`: Jupyter notebook containing the full workflow:
+- `notebook-heartdisease.ipynb`: Jupyter notebook containing the full workflow:
   - Data loading and preprocessing.
   - Exploratory Data Analysis (EDA).
   - Model training and evaluation.